akeneo/pim-docs/cookbook/catalog/product/query.rst

     $pqb
         ->addSorter('family', 'ASC')
         ->addSorter('price', 'DESC')
-        // sort by completeness, the locale and scope is expected, if not provided, the default one are used ->addSorter('completeness', 'DESC', ['locale' => 'fr_FR', 'scope' => 'mobile']);
+        // to sort by completeness, the locale and the scope are expected, if not provided, the default ones are used ->addSorter('completeness', 'DESC', ['locale' => 'fr_FR', 'scope' => 'mobile']);

 Execute the Query to Get a Cursor
 ---------------------------------

-It will return a `Akeneo\Component\StorageUtils\CursorInterface` on the products collection.
+It will return an `Akeneo\Component\StorageUtils\CursorInterface` on the products collection.

 This interface is "storage agnostic" and allows to iterate over the products in the same way for Doctrine ORM and MongoDBODM.

-As it implements a Cursor it avoid to load all the products in memory, it uses an internal pagination, to load them page per page.
+As it implements a Cursor, it avoids to load all the products in memory and uses an internal pagination to load them page per page.

-We strongly advise to use this way to execute queries on products.
+We strongly advise to use this method to execute queries on products.

 .. code-block:: php